Canine-Approved: Best Electric Cars For Your Dog

 The Hyundai Kona Electric combines the traditional advantages of an SUV, such as a practical interior and elevated driving position, with the added benefits of battery-powered propulsion.
 Two versions of the Kona Electric are available: a 39kWh model with 136hp and a range of 189 miles, and a 64kWh model with 204hp and a range of up to 300 miles - ideal for longer journeys.

 Similar to other Hyundai electric models, the Kona Electric features a relatively small boot with a capacity of 332 litres.
 While sufficient for groceries or luggage, it may struggle to accommodate larger family needs.
 However, the boot boasts a wide opening and a low-loading lip, ensuring ease of use.
 Additionally, the rear seats can be lowered to provide extra space when needed.
-Although this is one of the smaller boots mentioned in this post, it can still comfortably fit a medium to small dog.
-As you can see, Rolly, a Miniature Schnauzer, can sit in the boot with it open and will be able to lie down once it is closed.
+Although the Kona has one of the smaller boots mentioned in this post, it can still comfortably fit a medium to small dog.
+As you can see, Rolly, a Miniature Schnauzer, can sit in the boot with it open and will be able to lie down, comfortably once it is closed.

 Nissan Leaf

-The Nissan Leaf, commonly stylized as "LEAF," is a compact battery-electric car manufactured by Nissan since 2010.
-It is known as an entry point into EV owenership and has two battery options offer distinct differences.
+The Nissan Leaf is a compact battery-electric car manufactured by Nissan since 2010.
+It is known as an entry point into EV ownership and has two battery options that offer distinct differences.
 The standard 148bhp model provides a range of 168 miles between charges, while the higher-specification 214bhp Leaf e+ offers a more convenient range of 239 miles.

 Kia Soul EV